Jazzalchemist/blogdown_source/content/post/2017-10-29-in-defence-of-excel.md

 A co-worker of mine swears against using Excel for analysis.
 He will strive to use any other tool at his disposal.

-After discussing his background in business intelligence - and history with using tools like Tableau and PowerBI -  I can kind of understand where he is coming from based on his current skillset.
+After discussing his background in business intelligence - and history with tools like Tableau and PowerBI -  I can kind of understand where he is coming from based on his current skillset.
 Stepping backwards from one of those tools into using Excel (which he happily admits to avoiding during his career) likely feels counter-intuitive.

 But it was concerning that he suggested a junior analyst on the team should bypass learning Excel entirely, and start learning "literally anything else".

 I saw a couple of problems with this.

 1. Since the analyst in question admitted his skills in Excel are very limited his advice wasn't coming from an experienced point-of view
 2. An alternative to Excel wasn't suggested, except for learning SAS Enterprise Guide (EG).
 SAS EG is one of the tools we use at work.
 I think it's safe to say that basic exploratory analysis can be achieved in SAS EG, but I personally feel that it lacks flexibility.
 SAS EG is a tool for querying and extracting data rather than analyzing it